stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 ### What are Tags?
 * Key value pairs attached to AWS resources
 * Metadata (data about data)
-* Tags can sometiems be inherited
+* Tags can sometimes be inherited
-    * Autoscaling, CloudFormation, and Elastic Beanstalk can create other resources
+    * Auto scaling, CloudFormation, and Elastic Beanstalk can create other resources

 ### What are resource groups?
 * Resource groups make it easy to group your resources using the tags that are assigned to them